 Reasons for choosing college

-Working towards getting qualifications doesn't have to stop when your child leaves school.
-College can offer the opportunity to study more and develop practical as well as academic skills.
-Vocational courses, for example, can help progress to higher education or towards getting a job and Modern Apprenticeships combine paid employment with work-based training.
+College can offer young poeple the opportunity to study more and develop practical and academic skills, both whilst at school, and once they leave.
+Vocational courses, for example, can help progress to higher education or towards getting a job and Foundation Apprenticeships and Modern Apprenticeships both include work-based training to gain real-life skills.

 Finding out about college